cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/2-migration-info.md

 * Run v1.1 checkers.
 * Confirm that you now have a correct tally of player info.

-Start your engines.
+Start your engines!

 ### Launch v1

-After committing your changes, in a shell, checkout v1 of checkers with the content of the _run in production_ work:
+After committing your changes, in a shell checkout v1 of checkers with the content of the _run in production_ work:

 ```sh
 $ git checkout run-prod